cheminfo/data_schema/schema/sample/spectra/nmr.md

         - width (number, Hz)
         - x (number, ppm): chemical shift
         - y (number): relative height
-      - assignment (string)
+      - assignment (array<number>) list of atoms assigned to this signal.
+This value is related to a molfile
       - multiplicity (string)
       - delta (number): chemical shift in ppm
       - pubAssignment (string): published assignment (if different from assignment)
       - pubMultiplicity (string): published multiplicity (if different from multiplicity)
-      - relability (number, %): Between 0 and 100, used for automatic assignment
+      - reliability (number, %): Between 0 and 100, used for automatic assignment
       - remarks (HTML)
       - statistics (object): Used when predicting for HOSE code database
         - average (number)